sclaflin/Frugal-NVR/README.md

         # OPTIONAL: Default is 540.
 Sets the width of the thumbnail images
         # generated for the overview.
 Smaller is faster, bigger is prettier. :)
         thumbnailWidth: 540
-  # The media server provides RTMP live streams of the cameras being monitored.
+  # The media server provides FLV live streams of the cameras being monitored.
   mediaServer:
     http:
       # REQUIRED: Default is "8000".